pgfisico/arduino-project-temperature-display/display-test.md

 Create a new sketch in the Arduino IDE, and replace all the code in the sketch with the code from below.
 Don't worry if you don't understand how this code works; it is intended to be a quick test to make sure your display is wired correctly.
 The code will be explained later when you complete a combined program to display the temperature on the 7-segment displays.

----

-# TODO

-* Add demo of what a successful test looks like

----

 ```c
 const int SERIAL_DATA_PIN = 3;
 const int SHIFT_CLEAR_PIN = 4;